 Even if we embrace with passion the idea, philosophy, and structure of global institutions, in terms of principles and values, is not easily assumed by the citizens.
 Is an agreement among Nations, not people, in the same way, that the SDGs framework.
 No matter if repeatedly is stated as a goal for the current challenges: the so-called “human centred” approach, if it doesn’t encompass the process it becomes a theoretical focus without any impact on the people.
 Is it so that the SDGs become not sustainable in themselves if they are not considered in the context of people’s needs or/and addressed individually.

-Is it then that we easily get to the conclusion that global institutions are not building bridges open and flexibly, but furthering a political agenda driven by rusty institutions, instead of representatives from a wider scenario called global democracy.
+Is it then that we easily get into the conclusion that global institutions are not building bridges open and flexibly, but furthering a rusty political, instead of being pure representatives from a wider scenario called global democracy.

 Innovative platforms, change and the insertion of the citizens as new actors in the political sector demands new rules and mechanisms to deliver.
-Its part of individual responsibility and renewed actors to make experts engine of creation and the boost of new structures for whom critical thinking becomes the driver, and the goal in itself.
+Its part of individual responsibility and renewed actors to make experts engine of creation and the boost of new structures for whom critical thinking becomes a goal in itself.

 Working out from emotional bias, boundaries, and hierarchies is the attitude not yet inserted in the “institutional mindset”.
 Competition is the leading thought without taking into account that their meaning is “Cum Petere”, simply …”come together”.
-In crisis time it may not be the best strategy to succeed in traditional terms on competition but to make of joint action, “the real and only action”.
+In crisis time it may not be the best strategy to build around traditional terms on competition but to make of joint action, “the real and only action”.

 Trustworthy relations based on people’s strengths, expertise, and critical thoughts are, not surprisingly, a challenge that demands strategic partnerships to make it a reality.